raelgc/ubuntu_snakefire/README.md

 ## Spell checking

-For spell checking, you now need to install a relevant dictionary.
+For spell checking, you now need to install the related aspell dictionary.

-Then install the related aspell dictionary.
 For example, to install the english dictionary:

 ```term
 sudo apt-get install aspell-en